verybadsoldier/rp-easy-video/README.md

 # rp-easy-video
-Helper tool to manage Retroarch shader and overlay configuration
+Helper tool to manage Retroarch shader and overlay configuration.
+This is very BETA currently, so better do a backup before using it :P

 This is heavily inspired by Floob's rp-video-manager (https://github.com/biscuits99/rp-video-manager) and this is basically a rewrite of it.